 https://x.com/geerlingguy/status/2022105811955462631/photo/1

 A better photo of the original Finder interface being emulated on a pico pi intrigued lions.
-The best images lions have of their own was from a few seconds of camcorder footage.
+The best images lions have of their own were from a few seconds of camcorder footage.

 That was a purely graphical interface.
 There was no command line.
 Macs didn't have a command line until they moved to UNIX, as far as lions know.
 Lions didn't use a Mac from 1997-2013.
 By 2014, the MacOS command line was essential in most everything.
 None of that generation had any clue what it was like just 20 years earlier.